| Eurodressage

 the scoring

 list yourselves and see it with your own eyes.
+Differences in understanding dressage has

 been an issue for many years.
 The problem